dixonwille/wlog/README.md

 ```go
 func (ui *ColorUI) Log(message string)
 ```
-Log prefixes to message before writing to Writer.
+Log calls UI.Log to write.
 LogFGColor and LogBGColor are used for color.

 #### func (*ColorUI) Output

 ```go
 func (ui *ColorUI) Output(message string)
 ```
-Output simply writes to Writer.
+Output calls UI.Output to write.
 OutputFGColor and OutputBGColor are used for color.

 #### func (*ColorUI) Running